Gajendera7814/SQL/02_Create_Database_in_SQL/01_SQL_Create_Database.md

+---

-# 🏗️ SQL CREATE DATABASE – Complete Guide
+# 🏗️ SQL CREATE DATABASE

 This README provides a complete overview of the `CREATE DATABASE` command in SQL, how to switch to a database, delete one, system compatibility, and common mistakes to avoid.